Make Instagram Slideshows with Google Slides

-I just discovered an interesting use of the Instagram platform courtesy Addy Osmani – you can publish how-to guides and tutorials on Instagram as photo slideshows.
-To give you can an example, here’s an Instagram Slideshow that walks you step by step though the creation on Memojis on an iPhone.
+I just discovered an interesting use of the Instagram platform courtesy Addy Osmani - you can publish how-to guides and tutorials on Instagram as photo slideshows.
+To give you can an example, here’s an Instagram Slideshow that walks you step by step through the creation of Memojis on an iPhone.

 People can swipe through your slides inside the mobile app of Instagram or the Instagram website on the desktop.
 They can like or comment on your post.
-And you can also embed your Instagram slideshows inside webpages and blogs with few lines of HTML – see one below.
+And you can also embed your Instagram slideshows inside webpages and blogs with few lines of HTML - see demo.

 How to Create Instagram Slideshows